anselmlys/OC_P2_Scraper/README.md

 ## Limitations

-- If data is saved multiple times in the same hour, it will create duplicates in csv file.
+- If data is saved multiple times in the same day, it will create duplicates in csv file.
-- If data is saved while the hour changes, this will split the csv file in two.
+- If data is being saved during day change, this will split in two the currently open csv file.

 ## Notes